woleet/woleet-widgetv2/README.md

 The dynamic initialization is also available.
 It is realized using the method __init__ of the widget.
 The an example in the file [examples/file-hasher-widget-delayed-several-instances-example.html](examples/file-hasher-widget-delayed-several-instances-example.html)

+You can dynamically reset the widget while keeping the same configuration with the method __reset__ of the widget.

 ## Examples

 ### Embed the widget in a regular web page